 Choice of acquisition funding

 Per Ministry of Commerce (MOFCOM) rules, funding an acquisition with foreign debt is subject to the limitation of the investee company’s registered capital to total investment ratio.
-The registered capital of an FIE is the sum of the amount of equity that must be contributed by the investors in the enterprise.
+The registered capital of an FIE is the sum of the amount of equity that is contributed by the investors in the enterprise.
 The total investment of an FIE is the sum of its registered capital and the maximum amount of a foreign loan that an enterprise is permitted to borrow.

 The minimum ratios of registered capital to total investment are generally as follows: